-A brochure is produced for the Festival launch at the end of June/beginning of July.
-10,000 copies are distributed in the area and beyond between July and September.
-The Festival’s popular website offers online booking and more detailed information about individual events and Festival activities.
+Our main audiences are from Rye and the surrounding area, although it is attracting increasing numbers from further afield.
+A brochure is produced for the Festival launch and 17,000 copies are distributed.
+Our popular website offers online booking and more detailed information about individual events and Festival activities.

-In the past few years, the Festival has greatly expanded the way it works with schools in the area which host, or are part of, Festival workshops and performances.
+In the past few years the Festival has greatly expanded the way it works with schools in the area which host, or are part of, Festival workshops and performances.

-Since its beginnings, the Festival has been able to draw upon financial support from both corporate and private sponsors and we would like to ask you to play a part in continuing this work by making the Festival’s selection of arts events more accessible.
+Since its beginnings, we have been able to draw upon financial support from both corporate and private sponsors and we would like to ask you to play a part.
+Sponsorship normally involves supporting one or more events or supporting the Festival as a whole.

 The Festival is keen to continue to provide Rye and the surrounding area with high quality performances.
 It has a strong emphasis on classical music (including showcasing new talent) as well as folk, country and choral music.
 We have a long established and respected literary tradition with a wide range of talks by authors of books published in the last year or so, as well as new novelists and local interest authors.